trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 4. If no regular expression locations are found that match the request URI, the previously stored prefix location (e.g. `location foo { ... }`) is selected to serve the request

+  - `location /` kind of a catch all location
   - the block of the longest (most explicit) of those matches is processed
   - match-searching stops